TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/java/how-to-implement-the-solution.md

 }
 ```

 Our loop condition is pretty simple.
-All we do is monitor the start and end
+All we do is monitor theÂ start andÂ end
 variables.
-If at any point start crosses end, we break out of the loop.
+If at any pointÂ start crossesÂ end, we break out of the loop.
 As we
-can probably imagine, we will be manipulating start and end inside the loop.[^1]
+can probably imagine, we will be manipulatingÂ start andÂ end inside the loop.[^1]

 #### The Loop Internals

-Inside the loop, we pretty much just swap the characters at the start and end
+Inside the loop, we pretty much just swap the characters at theÂ start andÂ end
 indices and move those pointers inward by one:

 ```java